Skip to main content Skip to footer

 Research Fellowships

-There is some accommodation available on a charged rental basis for single persons, couples and families in the College.
 All Fellows qualify for an allowance of free meals.
+Limited accommodation is available on a charged rental basis for single persons, couples and families in the College.
 Research Fellows have no college teaching duties.
 They are, however, members of the College Governing Body, and may serve on other College committees.
 Research Fellows are required to live in Cambridge during Full Term but leave may be granted to work away if necessary.

-Applications will be examined by the College Fellows in the Sciences, a representative of the Cambridge Philosophical Society and external expert readers.
+Applications will be examined by the College Fellows and external expert readers.
 The final choice, however, will be approved by the Governing Body, and the research proposal should therefore be written so as to convey to the non-specialist something of the interest and importance of the topic.
-Short-listed candidates may be asked to submit further written work for consideration, and the final round of candidates will be called for interview.
+Short-listed candidates will be called for interview.

 Applications must include the following documents in PDF and must be made online using the following link.

-The closing date for receipt of applications is 21 November 2022 and for references is 28 November 2022.
-Interviews are to be held during the week of the 13 February 2023, with decisions communicated by the end of the month.
+The closing date for receipt of applications is 2nd February 2025 and for references is 9th February 2025.
+Interviews are to be held on 26th and 27th February 2025, with decisions communicated in early March.

 The College will NOT solicit references.
-It is therefore applicants’ responsibility to insert the email address of referees allowing adequate time for their response before their deadline of 28 November.
+It is therefore applicants’ responsibility to insert the email address of referees allowing adequate time for their response before their deadline.
 The referees will be contacted automatically by the on-line Fellowship Application System, CASC once the application is submitted by the candidate.

 Clare Hall is an equal opportunities employer.

-Applications will be examined by the College Fellows in the Sciences and by the Fellowship Committee.
-The final choice, however, will be made by the Governing Body, and the research proposal should therefore be written so as to convey to the non-specialist something of the interest and importance of the topic.
-Short-listed candidates may be asked to submit written work for consideration, and the final round of candidates will be called for interview.
+Applications will be examined by the College Fellows in the Arts, Humanities and Social Sciences and external expert readers.
+The final choice, however, will be approved by the Governing Body, and the research proposal should therefore be written so as to convey to the non-specialist something of the interest and importance of the topic.
+Short-listed candidates will be called for interview.

 Applications must include the following documents in PDF and must be made online using the following link.

-The closing date for receipt of applications is 21 November 2022 and for references is 28 November 2022.
-Interviews are to be held during the week of the 13 February 2023, with decisions communicated by the end of the month.
+The closing date for receipt of applications is 2nd February 2025 and for references is 9th February 2025.
+Interviews are to be held on 26th and 27th February 2025, with decisions communicated in early March.

 The College will NOT solicit references.
-It is therefore applicants’ responsibility to insert the email address of referees allowing adequate time for their response before their deadline of 28 November.
-The referees will be contacted automatically by the on-line Fellowship Application System, CASC, once the application is submitted by the candidate.
+It is therefore applicants’ responsibility to insert the email address of referees allowing adequate time for their response before their deadline.
+The referees will be contacted automatically by the on-line Fellowship Application System, CASC once the application is submitted by the candidate.

 Enquiriesfellowship@clarehall.cam.ac.uk